Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 QA Proof: The Difference Between a Plan and a Result

 High-end remodels fail when invisible work is not documented: base, compaction, drains, conduit, and utility rough-ins.
+If you hire design-build (or any contractor), demand QA photo proof before cover-up.

-Minimum proof set you should have:
+Minimum proof set you should receive:

 1. Rough grade after demo